 Elsewhere in the world, hackers got access to credit and debit card information from certain banks in India, Japan and South Korea.

-Normally, these frauds are large scale and get publicity in news.
+Normally, these frauds are on large scale and get publicity in the news.
 If you suspect credit card fraud, contact your bank and change the card.

 15. Malware Fraud

-Malware frauds are common if you’re using software that allows remote access to your computer or download software from unknown sources.
+Malware frauds are common if you’re using software that allows remote access to your computer or downloading software from unknown sources.

 This malware installs itself on your computer and stores all your credit card and personal information.
 A criminal that has illegal access to your computer can easily get your credit card details and use them for making purchases or paying bills.